-My anxiety really spiraled though, in 2004, when I lost two of my best friends within six months of each other in car accidents.
-For a 19 year old, it was a lot to handle.
-I quickly felt like the world was crashing around me and I was desperately trying to balance the situation.
+My anxiety really spiraled in 2004, when I lost two of my best friends within six months of each other to car accidents.
+For a 19-year-old, it was a lot to handle.
+I quickly felt like the world was crashing around me, and I was desperately trying to balance the situation.

 Is it that bad to want things clean?
 Like really clean?

-My children are now two and four years old.
+My children are now 2 and 4 years old.
 When I was pregnant with my first child, Riley, I watched a Dateline episode about a woman who died from getting an epidural.
-That was all I needed to make the decision that I would have a natural birth.
+That was all I needed to hear to make the decision that I would have a natural birth.
 Everyone and their mother told me to stay open-minded and relax.
 Relax?
 How could I relax when there was a chance of being paralyzed, or worse, dying?

 The truth is, I would much rather deal with physical pain than the mental pain that OCD brings with it.
-Hence why I suffered through two very painful natural births.
+Hence, me suffering through two very painful, natural births.
 Totally worth it!

-Because, contamination is one of my biggest fears.
-During labor, I asked my doctor to change her gloves multiple times, because she touched something in the room that I deemed unclean.
+Contamination is one of my biggest fears.
+During labor, I asked my doctor to change her gloves multiple times because she touched something in the room that I deemed unclean.
 Yep, I am annoying.

 This definitely made all of the nurses a little curious.
 I think they thought my hormones had taken over my rational thought process, so to be safe, they told me multiple times that I could not use the Clorox wipes, you know, the ones soaked with bleach, on the baby, something I still laugh about now, as I chase my toddler around with baby wipes when he refuses to get his diaper changed.